EIFY/fairseq/README.md

 4. Whether we L2-normalize the embeddings for the CLAP head or not
 5. Whether we scale the L2-normalized embeddings by `sqrt(embed_dim)` (`no_scale_embedding=False`) or not

 As we can see, the dotted lines are almost on top of the solid lines.
-Notably, sinusoidal positional encoding underperforms significantly compared to the baseline.
+Notably, sinusoidal positional encoding underperforms significantly compared to learned positional encoding.

 ## [The Pile](https://arxiv.org/abs/2101.00027)
 As the next step, we scaled our experiments to train on [the Pile](https://arxiv.org/abs/2101.00027) for one epoch.
 About half of the examples in the Pile has sequence length > 1024, so we set sequence length to 2048.
 Even so, ~1/7 of the examples have sequence length > 2048 and had to be discarded.
 In the end, one epoch consists of 133082 updates and [we employ cosine learning rate schedule while "overestimating" the number of training steps by 10%](https://github.com/EIFY/fairseq/blob/33fb2c306851f104cc567b7fe865b1e3fd1e6fe7/examples/roberta/config/pretraining/baseline_pile.yaml#L31-L36), as inspired by [the Chinchilla paper](https://arxiv.org/abs/2203.15556).
 In addition to the validation MLM perplexity, we also fine-tuned the models on the [GLUE](https://gluebenchmark.com/) benchmark.
 As in the original RoBERTa paper, we tested both the `roberta.base` with 125M parameters and `roberta.large` with 355M parameters.
 These experiments were performed on 8 x A100 40GB SXM4 GPUs, where the `roberta.base` experiments took ~3 days and `roberta.large` experiments took ~9 days.
 In the table below, `PPL` is the final validation MLM perplexity, `STS-B` is the best validation loss, and all the others are the best validation accuracies over 10 epochs of finetuning.